zero-0002/ai-rag-azure-workshop/README.md

 1. Open a _new_ terminal window in Visual Studio Code, and use this window for executing further commands from the guide.

+## Cleanup

+This workshop will deploy AI models and an Azure AI Search resource that have associated costs for usage.
+The workshop also uses GitHub Codespaces which has a relatively generous _but finite_ quota for usage.

+To minimize unexpected Azure costs or usage of your codespaces quota, please remember to do the following:

+1. Delete the GitHub Codespaces instance by visiting [https://github.com/codespaces/](), selecting your specific Codespace instance, opening the dropdown menu and clicking **Delete**.
+1. Delete the Resource Group for the project by visiting [https://portal.azure.com](), selecting the relevant resource group and clicking **Delete resource group** in options.

+Revisit both pages after sufficient time has past for the tasks to be completed.
+Refresh to make sure the resources were cleaned up correctly.

+---

 ## Troubleshooting